hannesdatta/course-dprep/content/docs/course/modules/week2/_index.md

 ---
 weight: 3
-title: Week 2) Data preparation in R
+title: Week 2) Data preparation II
 description: Use tidyverse and dplyr to structure your data for analysis, and generate data reports using R Markdown.
 bookCollapseSection: true
 ---

-# Week 2: Data preparation in R
+# Week 2: Data preparation II

+__Engineer data sets for analysis__

 ## Self-study and activities
 - [Data Preparation in R (Tutorial and Data Challenge 2)](docs/tutorials/data-preparation)